Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/faq.md

 Yes.
 Use LINQ on the `Roles` property of your instance of @DisCatSharp.Entities.DiscordGuild and compare against the `Name` of  each @DisCatSharp.Entities.DiscordRole.

 ### Why are you using Newtonsoft.Json when System.Text.Json is available
-Yes `System.Text.Json` is available to use but it still doesnt stand up to what we currently need which is why we still use Newtonsoft.Json.
+Yes `System.Text.Json` is available to use but it still doesn't stand up to what we currently need which is why we still use Newtonsoft.Json.
-Maybe in time we can switch to your favorite Json Deserializer but for right now we will be using Newtonsoft.Json for the forseeable future.
+Maybe in time we can switch to your favorite Json Deserializer but for right now we will be using Newtonsoft.Json for the foreseeable future.

 ### Why the hell are my events not firing?
 This is because in the Discord V8 API, they require @DisCatSharp.DiscordIntents to be enabled on @DisCatSharp.DiscordConfiguration and the